j2store/userguide/app_subscription.md

 ### Installation

-1. Download Subscription Products package from our site and install it using Joomla installer.
+1. Download Subscription and Memberships package from our site and install it using Joomla installer.

 2. After installing the app, go to J2Store > Apps and enable Subscription Products app.